Assistant Professor of Management

 - Guofang Huang, Ahmed Khwaja, K. Sudhir (2015).
 "Short-Run Needs and Long-Term Goals: A Dynamic Model of Thirst Management."
 Marketing Science

 Selling Points: Reference-Price Effects in the Used-Car Market

 More than 38 million used vehicles were sold in the U.S. in 2022, with most of those buying decisions ultimately based on price.
-But what happens when the asking price deviates from the price consumers expect from their online research?
+Guofang Huang asks: What happens when the asking price deviates from the price consumers expect from their online research?